clbustos/rubyvis/README.txt

 User could use +pv+ freely, cause is defined as a global method which call Rubyvis.

+Nokogiri is used as XML library.
+If not available, or $rubyvis_no_nokogiri is set to true, REXML is used.
+Nokogiri is 30%-35% faster that REXML on our test.

 == CURRENT PROGRESS

 * pv.js